awsdocs/aws-greengrass-developer-guide/doc_source/bulk-deploy-cli.md

  To complete this tutorial, you need:
 +  One or more deployable Greengrass groups\.
 For more information about creating AWS IoT Greengrass groups and cores, see [Getting started with AWS IoT Greengrass](gg-gs.md)\.
 +  The AWS CLI installed and configured on your machine\.
 For information, see the [ AWS CLI User Guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html)\.
 + An S3 bucket created in the same AWS Region as AWS IoT Greengrass\.
-For information, see [ Creating and configuring an S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-configure-bucket.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For information, see [ Creating and configuring an S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-configure-bucket.html) in the *Amazon Simple Storage Service User Guide*\.
 **Note**
  Currently, SSE KMS enabled buckets are not supported\.